Benwagrez/AWS-Bootcamp/README.md

 ## Getting Started

-Welcome to the AWS 200 bootcamp lab component.
+Welcome to an AWS bootcamp lab set.
+This was created as a way to onboard new employees interested in AWS at my previous company.
+Now I am sharing it as a way for those interested in AWS to work through a minor bootcamp.
+Let me know if you want this to be expanded to include more labs!

 ### Prerequisites